MustafaIrshaidd/UI-AI-AGENT/.github/README.md

 5. **Merge to Dev**
    - Changes are automatically deployed to development
+   - Feature branch is automatically deleted after merge

 6. **Promote to Production**
    - Create PR from dev to main
    - Requires additional review
    - Manual approval for production deployment
+   - Dev branch changes are preserved (not deleted)

 ## Environment Configuration